Virginia Clinicians for Climate Action educates and mobilizes clinician leaders to bring the health voice to climate policymaking in Virginia.

 Steering Committee Member

-Dr. Tracy Kelly, joined the UVA School of Nursing in February 2019 as program director of their Pediatric Acute Care NP program.
-Dr. Kelly has more than 20 years of experience as an acute care pediatric nurse practitioner and has practiced at a number of noted hospitals, including Children’s Hospital of Philadelphia, Yale New Haven Hospital, Morristown (NJ) Memorial Hospital, and Duke University Medical Center.
-In addition, she brings more than a decade of experience in the classroom, having taught nursing students at Duke, Yale, and Seton Hall Graduate School of Nursing.
+Dr. Tracy Kelly joined the UVA School of Nursing in February 2019 as program director of its Pediatric Acute Care NP program.
+Kelly has more than 20 years of experience as an acute care pediatric nurse practitioner and has practiced at a number of noted hospitals, including Children’s Hospital of Philadelphia, Yale New Haven Hospital, Morristown (NJ) Memorial Hospital, and Duke University Medical Center.
+She has more than a decade of experience in the classroom, having taught nursing students at Duke, Yale, and Seton Hall University College of Nursing.
+In addition to developing graduate nursing curricula, writing grants, and coordinating research studies, Kelly was the lead pediatric educator for the only tertiary children’s hospital in Freetown, Sierra Leone, as part of the Welbodi Partnership.
+With Partners in Health, she cared for Ebola patients in West Africa in 2014 and 2015 and worked as a clinical mentor for pediatric clinicians and nursing students with the Rwandan Ministry of Health from 2012 to 2014.
+Kelly earned a BSN from Georgetown, an MSN from UVA, and a DNP from Yale.
+She has been active in her community as a volunteer with the Eyes, Ears, Nose, Paws canine medical training program, as a North Carolina Medical Advisory Disaster Preparedness Team member, and as a board member of Hemophilia of North Carolina.

 Jerome A. Paulson, MD, FAAP